-While Vietnamese women are recognized for their role in historical struggles (see p.
-3 of History and Myth), traditional values privilege men over women in most spheres.
+While Vietnamese women are recognized for their role in historical struggles (see History and Myth), traditional values privilege men over women in most spheres.
 Despite their widespread participation in higher education and the workforce, women continue to face challenges to their full participation in society.